netbox-community/netbox/docs/installation/3-netbox.md

 !!! note
     Upon completion, the upgrade script may warn that no existing virtual environment was detected.
 As this is a new installation, this warning can be safely ignored.

+!!! note
+    If you are upgrading and have the NetBox virtual environment active, you will want to run 'deactivate' before the sudo upgrade.sh command.

 ## Create a Super User

 NetBox does not come with any predefined user accounts.
 You'll need to create a super user (administrative account) to be able to log into NetBox.
 First, enter the Python virtual environment created by the upgrade script: